 Gardening by the Moon is a great way to plan your garden.
 Many of our readers follow the age-old practice of planting by the Moon’s phase for a healthier, more productive garden.

-Interesting, we just read that Gardening by the Moon is a 2019 trend!
-That strikes our funny bone.
-Moon Phase Gardening isn’t anything new.
-Gardeners and farmers have been doing it for ages!
+Gardening by the Moon is a growing trend in 2019, but the technique isn’t anything new.
+Gardeners and farmers have been using moon phase gardening for ages!
 Best of all, it’s a fairly simple process.

-From what we are reading, many of these trend watchers are confused about the idea of Planting by the Moon.
+From what we are reading, many of these trend watchers are confused about the idea of Gardening or Planting by the Moon.
 There is a difference between traditional Gardening by the Moon and gardening by astrological “Best Days.”

-The basic idea behind Planting by the Moon is that cycles of the Moon affect plant growth.
+The basic idea behind Gardening by the Moon is that the cycles of the Moon affect plant growth.
 Just as the Moon’s gravitational pull causes tides to rise and fall, it also affects moisture in the soil.

 Therefore, it’s said that seeds will absorb more water during the full Moon and the new Moon, when more moisture is pulled to the soil surface.
 This causes seeds to swell, resulting in greater germination and better-established plants.

 The Moon also impacts plant growth through geotropism—which is how plants grow in response to gravity.
 Roots grow downward in the direction of gravitational pull and stems grow in the opposite direction (i.e., upwards).
 This behavior can be easily demonstrated with potted plants.
 Lay one on its side and the stem will grow upwards.
-Or, consider a tulip bulb.
-If you plant the bulb incorrectly with the pointed end down, it will turn around and send its shoots upward, even though it’s in total darkness.
+Or, consider a tulip bulb: if you plant the bulb incorrectly with the pointed end down, it will turn around and send its shoots upward, even though it’s in total darkness.

 How to Plant by the Moon’s Phases